EGI-Federation/check-in-validator-plugin/README.md

 python egi-check-in-validator.py -c ~/egi-check-in-validator.ini
 ```

-Note: If the `-c` option is missing then the plugin will try to open the
+If the `-c` option is missing then the plugin will try to open the
 `egi-check-in-validator.ini` file from the following paths:

+1. `/etc/egi-check-in-validator/egi-check-in-validator.ini`
-1. `/etc/arc-ce.d/egi-check-in-validator.conf`
+1. `/etc/arc-ce/config.d/egi-check-in-validator.conf`
-1. `/etc/condor-ce.d/egi-check-in-validator.conf`
+1. `/etc/condor-ce/config.d/egi-check-in-validator.conf`

 If the configuration file does not exist in the above paths, then the script
 will fail with the message: